Consumer medicine information

 When an injection of Act-HIB is given, the immune system (body’s natural defences) will protect against Haemophilus Influenzae type b infections.
 However, as with any vaccine, Act-HIB may not protect 100% of vaccinated individuals.

-• is allergic to the active substance, formaldehyde or any of the ingredients listed at the end of this leaflet.
+• the active substance or any of the other ingredients of Act-HIB listed at the end of this leaflet.

 • has had a life-threatening reaction after previous administration of this vaccine or a vaccine containing the same substances.